 If the buyer is unable or unwilling to use their own liquidity, Reverse Factoring comes into play: the buyer’s (house) bank(s) can buy invoices from the supplier, whose payment then is confirmed by the buyer to the bank.
 This gives the supplier the possibility to obtain liquidity – if necessary – by selling individual invoices or automatically all invoices to the bank(s).
 The buyer themself improves their liquidity situation through extended payment terms granted by the supplier.

 In addition to the positive effects of securing liquidity and thus on the resilience of the value chain, SCF instruments deliver further benefits: SCF programs, which are generally designed to run for several years, strengthen the relationship between supplier and buyer.
-When buyers pass on their often-stronger creditworthiness and/or liquidity situation to their suppliers, a lasting basis of trust is created, ensuring greater leeway in contract negotiations.
-Longer payment terms and/or price concessions are just two possible effects.
+When buyers use their often-stronger credit rating and/or liquidity situation to support their suppliers, a strong basis of trust is created.
+This, in turn, supports greater flexibility in contract negotiations.